Brenda Amito of Butler has won the Commissioner's 2019 Participate Award and was also named the overall Young Person of the Year.

 Brenda was born in Uganda and migrated to Australia with her family in 2007.
 Shortly after her arrival, she joined the Butler Falcons, a multicultural all-girls AFL team.
 She found her passion for the game through the team and was inspired to give back by starting her own umpiring academy and empowering other young people.

 Now in its third year of operation, the Umpiring Academy has developed more than 60 umpires from diverse backgrounds, many of whom now earn an income from umpiring and are on umpiring talent pathways.
 She undertook all of this work as a volunteer and recently secured funds to have a paid employee to help manage the Academy.

-Alice Chapman, Bullsbrook
+Charlie Chapman, Bullsbrook

 Conor Triggs, Albany

 Conor was a bright and caring young man, who battled depression for much of his life.
 Conor was committed to helping others facing mental health issues and he was due to shave off his long hair in October to raise funds for Beyond Blue.
 Unfortunately, Conor lost his battle with depression in August.
 Following his passing, Conor’s friends and family rallied and surpassed his original $500 target, with donations now reaching around $6,000.

 His brothers Jordan and Charlie shaved their hair on September 12 to honour his pledge.
 Conor was nominated for the WA Youth Awards to help highlight the need for more services for regional young people struggling with mental health issues.